techsolutions-ltd/dascoin-blockchain/README.md

 Support
 -------
-dascoin-blockchain bugs can be reported directly to the [issue tracker](https://github.com/techsolutions-ltd/dascoin-blockchain/issues).
+DasCoin Blockchain bugs can be reported directly to the [issue tracker](https://github.com/techsolutions-ltd/dascoin-blockchain/issues).

 Up to date online Doxygen documentation can be found at [Doxygen](https://bitshares.org/doxygen/hierarchy.html)